 It was hard to write this 1st article.
 But I did it and I hope to start writing more and keep you updated along the way.

 You can subscribe here if you want to get notified when the website is out.

-You can join the group on Telegram and invite your women friends.
+You can join us and spread the word to your women friends.
 You can contact me on Twitter if you have suggestions about this article or the project, or just want to talk to me 🙂

 If you want to help me to develop this community, you can support me via my Patreon.

 Get notified the next time we publish an article here by subscribing to our newsletter.